 The Company has acquired intellectual property rights related to certain proprietary innovations from certain inventors (the "Inventors") through multiple asset purchase, license and commission agreements.
 In consideration for the acquisition of the intellectual property rights, the Company is obligated to make certain milestone payments related to patent and regulatory filings to the Inventors and also make payments, in one instance a minimum annual amount, based on certain percentages of revenues and net sales amounts, as defined within the respective agreements.
-During the three and six months ended June 30, 2016 and 2015 the Company recognized \$91 and \$452, respectively, and \$48 and \$50, respectively, in expense amounts related to these agreements.
+During the three and nine months ended September 30, 2016, the Company recognized \$91 and \$452, respectively, and \$48 and \$50, during the three and nine months ended September 30, 2015, respectively, in expense amounts related to these agreements.
 Such amounts are included in cost of sales and sales and marketing expenses in the accompanying condensed consolidated statements of operations.

-NOTE 12.
+NOTE 13.
 SEGMENT INFORMATION AND CONCENTRATIONS